uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 In addition, it is recommended to include a plain text statement of the license in the README file, for accessibility purposes as well as enabling parsing by automated tooling.
 This can be done by including a "License" section with:

-* This project is licensed under the MIT license.
+* This project is licensed under the Apache 2.0 license.

 #### License File in the Repository
 Insert in the repository a file called ```License.txt```.